4,500+ YEARS OF MINING HISTORY IN AN AMAZING CAVE SYSTEM

 OUR STORY

 Clearwell Caves were first opened to the public in 1968 when Ray Wright began opening the caverns to visitors.
-Ray's son Jonathan was registered as a Freeminer in 1981, he joined Ray full time in 1984.
+Ray's son Jonathan was registered as a Freeminer in 1981 and joined Ray full time in 1984.

-Jonathan studied for his M&Q Mine Deputy Certificate on the last mining course held at Cinderford Mining and Technical College, between 1986/7.
-Jonathan is President of the Royal Forest of Dean Freeminers Association https://www.forestfreeminers.org/ and continues production of ochre pigments.
+Jonathan studied for his M&Q Mine Deputy Certificate at the last mining course held at Cinderford Mining and Technical College ('the MinTech'), between 1986/7.
+Jonathan is now President of the Royal Forest of Dean Freeminers Association https://www.forestfreeminers.org/.
 Today he manages Clearwell Caves with his artist wife, Heather.

-Once you have explored the caverns open to visitors, if you would like to go beyond, we run exciting trips into the Deep Levels of the mine, see https://clearwellcaves.com/adventure-deeper/.
+Once you have explored caverns open to visitors, if you would like to go beyond, we occasionally run exciting caving activities into the Deep Levels of the mine, see https://clearwellcaves.com/adventure-deeper/.

 Picture Mask